patybonaldy/big_queue/README.md

 This is a simple big queue and implementation in kafka, rabbit and aws sqs.
 *
-* Note: We have used package-oriented-design to create this API, you can know more about this [link](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html)
+* Note: We have used package-oriented-design to create this PKG, you can know more about this [link](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html)